UNDER THE MOUNTAIN

 Whenever I meet a descendant of the first Polish settlers in Taranaki for the first time, they tell me, “It’s complicated.”
 They are right.

-The lengthening lists of marriages upon marriages, births upon births, and deaths upon deaths, would have kept this story in the To Do basket had it not been for a newspaper clipping I found in one of the late Florinda Lambert’s Green Books at Puke Ariki: exotic tongues in the taranaki bush wrote of 150 years since the arrival of the first settlers from Devon and Cornwall—and listed Polish arrivals in 1876.
+The lengthening lists of marriages upon marriages, births upon births, and deaths upon deaths, would have kept this story in my To Do basket had it not been for a newspaper clipping I found in one of the late Florinda Lambert’s Green Books at Puke Ariki: exotic tongues in the taranaki bush recalled 150 years since the arrival of the first settlers from Devon and Cornwall—and listed Polish arrivals in 1876.

 As usual with my stories of early settlers, I made extensive use of papers past, a mighty resource that has digitised hundreds of newspapers and publications during their many years of publication.
-They help answer the researcher’s constant question, Why?
-The articles laid bare the new colony’s sluggish attitude towards helping continental European settlers such as the Poles, compared to its voracity in embracing English ones.
+They help answer the researcher’s constant question: Why?
+The articles revealed the new colony’s sluggish attitude towards helping continental European settlers such as the Poles, compared to its voracity in embracing English ones.

-Although it would have been simpler to have kept all the distances and acreages in one form, adding to quotes bordered on the pedantic, so I have used a mixture of imperial and decimal measurements.
-Polish names, again, were spelt in many random ways in official documents, and some people have been swallowed by the quicksand of Births, Marriages and Deaths in New Zealand (BDM).3 Some Polish germanised names evolved into English ones.
+Although it would have been simpler to have kept all the distances and acreages in one form, it would have meant additional words in quotes, so I have used a mixture of imperial and decimal measurements.
+Polish names, again, were spelt in many random ways in official documents, and some people have been swallowed by the quicksand of Births, Marriages and Deaths in New Zealand (BDM).2 Some Polish germanised names evolved into English ones.
 I followed spellings most often used by families, and have tried not to confuse.

 The Poles arrived after the 1860s Taranaki Wars, and were far enough removed by their illiteracy and original lack of the English language to miss the tensions between Māori and the British colonists.
-By the time their New Zealand-born sons went to war with the New Zealand Expeditionary Forces, however, the early Poles well-understood discrimination.
+By the time their New Zealand-born sons joined the New Zealand Expeditionary Forces during the Boer War and WWI, however, the early Poles well-understood discrimination.

 This is the bite I have taken out of the mille-feuille of Polish history in Taranaki.
 I know I have left bits of pastry and crumbs on the plate.
 I will pick them up later.